 Ya’ll know how much I love natural, non-toxic products.
-Young Living makes sunscreen options for brown skin that are lightweight and fast absorbing.
+Young Living makes sunscreen options for brown skin that are lightweight and fast-absorbing.
 It protects against UVA & UVB rays.

 What I love about Young Living products is the seed to seal promise.
 In short, Young Living prides itself on not using harmful synthetics, contaminants or cheap fillers.
-The oils & ingredients in their products are sources from their own corporate-owned farms, partner farms, and seed to seal certified suppliers.
+The oils & ingredients in their products are sourced from their own corporate-owned farms, partner farms, and seed to seal certified suppliers.

 Are you ready to start your wellness journey with Young Living?
 Click here.